alkampfergit/personal-blog/codewrecks/content/post/old/2010/01/deploy-a-database-project-with-tfs-build-2010.md

   Creating [dbo].[Customers]…
   Creating PK\_Customers…*

-A really important property is the Target, that is set to  **New String() {â€œDeployâ€}**.
+A really important property is the Target, that is set to  **New String() {*Deploy*}**.
 A database project supports some different targets, as an example the build, deploy, dataGeneration and StaticCodeAnalysis, each of them will perform a different task.

 The project to deploy is specified in the  **Project** property, and as you can see I use the variable dbProject that was populated with the ConvertWorkspaceItem.